slanja/GPOA_BOIZ/README.md

-This is collection of notes from original file boyz from onenote.
+This is collection of notes from original file "boys" from onenote.
 So I want to thank my friends for collecting all of this, thank you.

 ### IT Subjects